kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 tags: [html5, javascript]
 has-home-img: ajax-image.jpg
 ---
-AJAX has advanced a lot since [Jesse James Garrett defined it in 2005](adaptivepath.com/ideas/ajax-new-approach-web-applications/ "Read Jesse James Garrett original ‘AJAX' article").
+AJAX has grown a lot since [Jesse James Garrett defined it in 2005](adaptivepath.com/ideas/ajax-new-approach-web-applications/ "Read Jesse James Garrett original ‘AJAX' article").
 It's described a way to create robust web applications and helped turn JavaScript into one of the world's most popular web programming languages.

-Many new developers (as well as a few intermediate ones) struggle to learn AJAX and are also not aware of how it's progressed inside the jQuery library.
-This guide was written with those developers and jQuery progressions in mind.
+New developers (and a few intermediate ones) struggle to learn AJAX and are also not aware of how it's advanced inside of jQuery.
+This guide was written with those developers in mind.
 <h2 style="clear:both;">Table of Contents</h2>
   <ol>
     <li><a href="#how-code-examples-works">How the code examples work</li>